825

 4.3 Interpretation

-Under both scenarios A and B, the integrated
+Under both scenarios A and B, the integrated approach

-approach demonstrates superior performance in
+demonstrates superior performance in terms of

-terms of objective function values compared to the
+objective function values compared to the hierarchical

-hierarchical approach.
-Although the integrated
+approach.
+Although the integrated approach requires

-approach requires more computational effort, it
+more computational effort, it consistently finds optimal

-reasonable time frame, particularly for congested
+solutions within a reasonable time frame, particularly

-instances closely resembling real-world scenarios.
+for congested instances closely resembling real-world

 In scenarios with more congestion, the limitations